 We’re wired to compare things, and our brains do so in the easiest way possible.

 We compare what’s right in front of us, not necessarily what we should think about or look at that might not be around at the time.

 So if you give people options to compare yourself or your products to, which are slightly worse, they’ll pick you more often.

-For example, if you’re single, and you show up at the club with a friend, who looks similar, but slightly less attractive than you, people will always compare the two of you against one another.
-It’s a lot easier to compare you two than to compare one of you with all the other, different looking people, or people they saw a week ago at another club, so if you can get people to think you’re hotter than your friend, they’ll likely even think you’re the prettiest person at the club!
+Let’s say you’re single.
+You show up at the club with a friend who looks similar but slightly less attractive.
+People will always compare the two of you against one another.
+It’s a lot easier to compare the two of you against each other than either one of you against everyone else.
+Therefore, if you can get people to think you’re hotter than your friend, they might even think you’re the prettiest person in the club!